-At Speaks Family Law, we understand all of the many family matters that can occur and are here to help.
+At Speaks Law Firm, PC Family Law Division, we understand all of the many family matters that can occur and are here to help.
 A compassionate Wilmington family law attorney is available to meet with you and set your mind at ease.
 Our team will be at your side, guiding you to a resolution.

 We know that this is a difficult time in your life and we are going to help.
 Our job is to make sure that we handle your case professionally and competently from start to finish.
 We take your situation very seriously and protect your rights throughout the process.

 We will explain everything that you can expect and will give you options and advice along the way.
-The Speaks Family Law firm handles all cases, small or large.
-Contact Speaks Family Law Firm to schedule a consultation today.
+The Speaks Law Firm, PC Family Law Division firm handles all cases, small or large.
+Contact Speaks Law Firm, PC Family Law Division to schedule a consultation today.

 We respect your privacy.
 The information you provide will be used to answer your question or to schedule an appointment if requested.